DePayFi/depay-web3-transaction/README.md

 `confirmed: Function`: Callback to be executed if transaction has been confirmed once by the network.

 `ensured: Function`: Callback to be executed if transaction has been reached safe amount of confirmations (successful transaction confirmation can be ensured).

+`failed: Function`: Callback to be executed if transaction failed to confirm on the network (aka reverted).

 #### value